 These instructions may refer to the department's income tax procedures or rulings for more information.
-To view or print these, go to our website select Report, Statistics and Legal Research from the main menu then click on Legal Research and select a Document Type and Category from the drop down menus.
+To view or print these, go to our website select the About tab on the home page and select Legal Research from the drop-down menu and then click on Procedures or Rulings from the drop-down menu.
+Using the Category box, select the tax type and then scroll down to find the Document ID or use the Search Keyword function to locate the document.